thags/Chores/README.md

 # Chores

 # Immediate TODO
-- Add a simple API for the chores db

 - Add a react front end for the chores API
 - Add due dates to chores